WilliamGuay/SESARWebhookCore/README.md

                           └─────────────────────────┘
 ```

-**What the framework handles:** webhook reception, payload decryption, authentication helpers (OAuth2, API Key, Basic Auth), handler routing, and secrets encryption via Windows DPAPI.
+**What the framework handles:** webhook reception, payload decryption, authentication helpers (OAuth2, API Key, Basic Auth), connector routing, and secrets encryption via Windows DPAPI.

-**What you implement:** your business logic in a simple handler class.
+**What you implement:** your business logic in a simple connector class.
 Extract the data you need from the manifest, call your API, done.

 ## Quick Start